Mapping Attribute Constraints to GeoJSON Schemas

 """

-errors = []
+errors: list[str] = []

-for error in validator.iter_errors(data):
+for error in _VALIDATOR.iter_errors(data):

 path_parts = [str(p) for p in error.absolute_path]